lizkaufman/dram-it/README.md

 # Dram It!

+**Update 05/02/2021 - Unfortunately, it looks like the neglected whisky API I was using for this eight months ago is down, so this app no longer works. :( If I find another whisky API (or build one one day!), I'll resurrect this project though! :(**

 Whisky suggestion app using the slightly dodgy and neglected API [here](https://evening-citadel-85778.herokuapp.com/docs/).
 If anyone finds a better whisky API, please tell me!

 Hosted here: https://dram-it.netlify.app/